 - Environmental Impact: Contamination of soil and water sources with raw sewage can disrupt ecosystems, leading to long-term environmental health risks and potentially affecting food safety if crops are grown in contaminated soil.

-To mitigate these risks, it’s crucial to manage sewage systems properly, ensure adequate sanitation practices, and seek professional help for cleaning and remediation in case of exposure.
+To mitigate these risks of exposure to sewage-contaminated water, it’s crucial to manage sewage systems properly, ensure adequate sanitation practices, and seek professional help for cleaning and remediation.

-In case of suspected exposure to sewage, contact with medical service providers is advised to minimize any health risks.
+In case of suspected exposure to sewage, contact medical service providers immediately to minimize any health risks.

 Immediate Health Effects of Sewage Exposure